In 2014 Marmot and Gabriel hiked the CDT. Marmot’s trail journal is here.

 And we are part of this growth and change.
 So I don’t mean to sound as if I’m complaining.
 I certainly appreciate the evolution of lightweight gear, the incredible network of trail beta, and that there are hundreds to thousands of people who heed the call to take a long walk.

-The lightweight gear industry and trail community have made the task of organizing and preparing for the hiker MUCH easier.
-And I’ve declined the offers of borrowing heavier gear from friends, just in case I want to make the hike harder.
+The lightweight gear industry and trail community have made the task of organizing and preparing for a hike MUCH easier.
+And I’ve declined the offers of borrowing heavier gear from friends, just in case I want to make this hike harder.
 So I’m looking forward to walking the trail as it is this season.

 Still, my mental reference of the CDT has been shaped by the writings of hikers from the 1980s and 1990s.
 When there were less miles of built trail, when you had to write paper letters to all of the land management agencies to get maps, when you had to write to the First Nations and ranchers to ask for letters of permission to travel across private property.
 When it was maybe you and five others who sought out to hike this long route across vast landscapes.